Agentic systems interpret underspecified instructions

 Reliability.
 Deterministic code returns the same output for the same input, every time.
 No hallucination, no refusal, no silent behavior changes when the underlying model is updated.

-The tradeoff: code requires you to commit to one precise interpretation.
-LLMs let you specify intent in natural language and defer the choice of interpretation to runtime.
-That's why constraining is progressive — you wait until patterns emerge before committing to a specific semantics.
+The tradeoff: code requires you to commit to one precise interpretation, while LLMs let you specify intent in natural language and defer the choice of interpretation to runtime.
+That's why constraining should be progressive — wait until patterns emerge before committing to a specific semantics.

 LLM code generation is itself a constraining move, but only a one-shot form — freezing a single projection of the spec into code.
 Progressively extracting only the patterns that stabilize across many runs is a different mode with different tradeoffs; see progressive constraining commits only after patterns stabilize.
 For the wider gradient of constraining techniques — from prompt restructuring through evals to deterministic modules — see codification.
 Either way, version both spec and artifact — regeneration is a new projection, not a deterministic rebuild.